 Class Status and Off-Cycle Applications

-Students with advanced standing, students currently on leave, and students who are otherwise off-cycle should contact the Office of Undergraduate Research and Fellowships before applying to discuss fellowship eligibility.
+Students with advanced standing and students who are otherwise off-cycle should contact the Office of Undergraduate Research and Fellowships before applying to discuss fellowship eligibility.
 In some cases, a letter from the Resident Dean will be required to confirm class status and graduation date.
 Please see the FAQs for more information on off-cycle applications.

 All application materials submitted to the Office of Undergraduate Research and Fellowships will be held on file for three calendar years after the submission date.
 File materials for fellowship recipients will be held in perpetuity through the Harvard University Archives.
 File materials for unsuccessful applicants will be destroyed after three years.